Big Brother 2021 (Dutch and Belgian TV series): Concept

 Producers of the reality show called the comeback of the show a necessity in times where reality was filtered, enhanced and changed by social media.
 The show states that it would expose the housemates like they truly are.
 During the show Big Brother shared messages, pictures or videos posted by the housemates on their personal social media before their stay in the house with all the housemates.

 This season was a reintroduction of Big Brother in both Netherlands and Belgium, it was again promoted as a social experiment.

 Broadcasts

 The premiere show is known as De Start (lit.
-The Start) was pre-recorded on the evening of 31 December 2020 and simultaneously broadcast on RTL4 and RTL5 in the Netherlands, VIER on Belgium on 4 January 2021.
+The Start) was pre-recorded on the evening of 31 December 2020 and simultaneously broadcast on RTL 4 and RTL 5 in the Netherlands, VIER on Belgium on 4 January 2021.
 The show aired from Monday to Friday with the live show on Thursday night.

 During the live shows, there were experts who gave their views about the interactions in the house.
 These experts were psychologist Kas Stuyf, sexologist Lotte Vanwezemael and social media expert Diederik Broekhuizen.